-Twitter users to delete accounts as Elon Musk takes over - follow live
+Twitter takeover under way as Musk said to have fired top executives – latest

 Mr Musk changed his Twitter profile to refer to himself as “Chief Twit” and his location as Twitter headquarters.

-A court has given him until Friday to close his April agreement to acquire the company after he earlier tried to back out of the deal.
+A court had given him until Friday to close his April agreement to acquire the company after he earlier tried to back out of the deal.

 Mr Musk, the world's richest person, agreed to buy the company for $54.20 a share in April, but by July had indicated that he had changed his mind, citing bot and spam issues.